finos/common-domain-model/documentation/source/documentation.rst

 The CDM provides a digital representation of the legal agreements that govern financial contracts and workflows.
 The benefits are:

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.
 While the initial scope is focused on the ISDA legal agreements, it is not limited to those.
-As an example, as a follow-up from work to represent secured funding contracts and associated lifecycle events, the CDM will look to represent the associated governing legal agreements (such as GMRA for repo).
+As an example, as a follow-up from work to represent security lending contracts and associated lifecycle events, the CDM will look to represent the associated governing legal agreements (such as GMSLA for stock loan).
 * **Providing a comprehensive representation of the financial workflows** by complementing the contract and lifecycle event representation.
-Collateral management is an example of the applicability of such approach, as most of the flows require reference to the associated legal agreements (such as the ISDA Initial Margin and Variation Margin Credit Support Annex).
+Collateral management is an example of the applicability of such approach, as lifecycle processes require reference to the associated legal agreements (such as the ISDA Initial Margin Credit Support Annex).

 The current CDM scope comprises the following features:

 * **Composable and normalised model representation** of a number of legal agreements:

-  * ISDA 2016 Credit Support Annex for Initial Margin, with the New York, Japanese and English governing laws
+  * ISDA 2016 Phase One Credit Support Annex (“CSA”) (Security Interest – New York Law)
+  * ISDA 2016 Phase One Credit Support Deed (“CSD”) (Security Interest – English Law)
+  * ISDA 2016 Phase One CSA (Loan – Japanese Law)
+  * ISDA 2016 ISDA-Clearstream Collateral Transfer Agreement (“CTA”) (New York law and Multi Regime English Law) and Security Agreement
-  * ISDA 2016 Credit Support Annex for Variation Margin, New York governing law
+  * ISDA 2016 ISDA-Euroclear CTA (New York law and Multi Regime English Law) and Security Agreement
+  * ISDA 2018 CSA (Security Interest – New York Law)
+  * ISDA 2018 CSD (Security Interest – English Law)
+  * ISDA 2019 Bank Custodian CTA and Security Agreement (English Law, New York Law)
+  * ISDA 2019 ISDA-Clearstream CTA and Security Agreement (Luxembourg Law – Security-provider or Security-taker name)
+  * ISDA 2019 ISDA-Euroclear CTA and Security Agreement

 * **Mapping to existing marketplace representations** for the following initiatives:

-  * **ISDA Create Initial Margin**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with the ISDA 2016 CSA for Initial Margin has been implemented, to demonstrate connectivity between the ISDA Create Initial Margin negotiation tool and the CDM.
+  * **ISDA Create Initial Margin**: Ingestion of JSON sample files generated from the ISDA Create platform for the elections associated with these agreements has been implemented, to demonstrate connectivity between the ISDA Create Initial Margin negotiation tool and the CDM.
 (The ISDA CSA Variation Margin is not yet represented in ISDA Create.)
 A specific set of synonyms associated to the ``ISDA_Create_1_0`` synonym source has been developed to enable this mapping (see *Mapping* section).
   * **AcadiaSoft Agreement Manager**: Initial work has been developed to map the CDM to the AcadiaSoft Agreement Manager, although only limited progress has been made so far.

 * **Linking of legal agreement into contract** through the CDM referencing mechanism.